 First Care is now offering rapid COVID-19 antigen testing.

 During the visit, one can expect a screening for symptoms, a triage of your health history, a virtual telemedicine exam with a provider, and a nasal swab for COVID-19.
 Test results typically 20 minutes from swabbing time.
 If you wish to be tested, check-in online with your local clinic.

 Rest assured, First Care’s clinics are stringently sanitized and disinfected throughout the day and are safe to enter for care.
 The health and safety of our patients and employees is our top priority.

 First Care also has telemedicine services for you to receive care directly from the comfort of your own home.
 Click here to learn more about telemedicine!

-Yes, First Care has Antibody testing available in 10 locations.
+Yes, First Care has Antibody testing available at all locations.
 Testing is done through a serology (blood) test and results are typically available in 72 hours.